shahabday/DeepRL_cartpole/README.md

 pip install -r requirements.txt
 ```

-## Envirnoment modelling
+## Environment modelling

 this part was done by another group ,
-the envirnoment modelling can be found in the following repository :
+the environment modelling can be found in the following repository:
 https://github.com/DavidePanza/RL_project